shimanaseri/Zernike_feature_extraction/README.md

-A feature extractor based on the zernike moment method
+A feature extractor based on the zernike moment method.